 The Chapel of the Blessed Sacrament

-seats approximately 100.
-The icon behind the altar is called The Burning Bush and was sculpted by Vera Bartnik of Traverse City.
-It is made of copper.
+The icon behind the altar is called The Burning Bush and was sculpted from copper by Vera Bartnik of Traverse City.
 The apertures symbolize mouths because this is the bush that spoke to Moses and gave him the courage to come down from the mountain to face the Israelites.
-The shrine of Our Lady of Czestochowa is on the outer wall of the Chapel.
-It is a copy of an icon from a Polish monastery thought to be painted by St. Luke.
+The shrine of Our Lady of Czestochowa, on the outer wall of the Chapel is a copy of an icon from a Polish monastery thought to be painted by St. Luke.
 The windows of the chapel differ from those of the main cathedral in that instead of being predominantly blue, they are the color of wheat, symbolizing "the blessed sacrament."
+The Chapel seats approximately 100.